dustinpfister/blog_posts/_posts/threejs-camera-orthographic.md

 ## Conclusion

-I just about all three.js projects I am typicality going to want to go with the perspective camera actually when it comes to features of three.js that I am actually using.
+In just about all three.js projects I am typicality going to want to go with the perspective camera actually when it comes to features of three.js that I am actually using most of the time.
 Still if I am going to use a camera other that the perspective camera I would say that the orthographic camera is at the top if the list.
+It does result in a cool kind of visual look that I think will also prove to be usful for certain games, and animations that I might choose to make from time to time.

+However in any case I think the coolest thing that I made while working on this post was this cube stack module that I might want to come back to again and again every once in a while.
+In fact I think it might be a good idea to crate another threejs project example in which I am creating and working with a grid of these with different settings when it comes to the count of cube in each cube stack.